Return to the search form Return to your search results

 The SIT Experience

-Explore the links between public health, gender, and community action in India and Thailand.
+Explore the links between public health, gender, and sexuality in India.

 Students who participate in this course earn 16 s.h.
-Credit earned on this program will be treated as transfer credit .
-Student will take the following courses:
+Credit earned on this program will be treated as transfer credit.
+The following courses are representative of this program.
+Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.

 Program dates vary from year to year, but typically follow the University of Iowa’s academic calendar.